i. Upper level that restricts price from moving higher is a resistance. Lower level that restricts price from moving lower is a support.

 The traders who did not close their trade and were in drawdown is now thankful that the price finally came up.
 Those traders close the trade as soon as it gets nearby their resistance zone to save their money, and these traders will most likely be away from this trade.

-How can someone determine if a support or resistance line has been successfully broken or not?
+How to determine if support or resistance has been broken or not?

 There are various ways by which we can confirm if a support or resistance level is broken.